 Mechanism methodologies should contain provisions that facilitate the inclusion of progressively more efficient and less greenhouse gas (GHG)-intensive technologies, replicable and scalable mitigation activities, expanding the user base, broader geographic coverage, and greater penetration of low-carbon solutions after initial deployment

-In all the three approaches of baseline scenario determination, the ambition of the host party is clearly embedded, Over and above the methodology, makes provision for most conservative amongst these.
+In all the three approaches of baseline scenario determination, the ambition of the host party is clearly embedded, Over and above the methodology, makes provision for most ambitious approach amongst these.
 The difference with BAU and locking-in emissions are quantified.

 Contributing to the equitable sharing of mitigation benefits between participating Parties